wombleton/gitlaw-nz/acts/H/Health and Disability Commissioner Act 1994.md

     *   (d) any advocate to whom the complaint has been referred.

-    Section 38: substituted, on 18 September 2004, by [section 9][143] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).
+    Section 38: substituted, on 18 September 2004, by [section 9][146] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).

+    Section 38 heading: amended, on 5 December 2013, by [section 5][151] of the Health and Disability Commissioner Amendment Act 2013 (2013 No 120).

 #### Commissioner required to share certain information

-*   Heading: inserted, on 18 September 2004, by [section 9][143] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).
+*   Heading: inserted, on 18 September 2004, by [section 9][146] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).

 ##### 39 Commissioner to inform agencies of certain risks